 What does this all means for you, our dear customer?
 It means you are in for a real treat!
 Our new catalog hits homes next week and is bigger and better than ever with over 32 new styles to keep you cool and protected this summer.
 We’ve introduced new fabrics and fitness gear alongside our customer favorites.

 So get out there and enjoy life in the sun, Coolibar will keep you safe!

 Does your child wear a hat on the playground during recess?
 If not, your child is not the only one.
 Many elementary schools in the U.S. ban students from wearing hats on school grounds.
-As a result, children are left exposed to peak ultraviolet radiation on the playground.
-Read about ways you can protect your children during school hours.
+As a result, children are left exposed to the sun during peak ultraviolet radiation hours between 10 a.m. and 4 p.m.

 Dermatologists agree that style is just as important as long lasting UPF 50 coverage when it comes to choosing sun protective clothing.
 This was a frequent comment at this year’s American Academy of Dermatology Annual Meeting in San Diego, California.
 Dermatologists often recommend sun protective clothing to patients with sun sensitive conditions, such as skin cancer, but claim patients more often comply when sun protective clothing looks like normal clothing that’s “in-style”.
 After hearing numerous comments from dermatologists at the AAD Annual Meeting last weekend, Coolibar sun protective clothing has great news for those looking for “stylish” sun protective clothing.